leehyu20/ViscoWave/README.md

 # VISCOWAVE VERSION 3.0.0

+**!!
+It was brought to my attention on July 27, 2023 that the Prony Series module (i.e., the C++ DLL needed for interconversion of Viscoelastic material functions) is not working for 32-bit MS Excel.
+The ViscoWave DLL works fine.
+I will post and release another update when this issue is resolved !!**

 ## VERSION 3.0.0 RELEASE NOTES

 **ViscoWave Version 3.0.0** incorporates several minor bug fixes. **This version also addresses the issue of Windows 10 Updates blocking the Pre-Processing menu of ViscoWave!**